SpaceXpanse/Whitepaper/README.md

 Real-time Massive Multiplayer Open World Sandbox game with realistic look, physics and economics
 - Developed on top of **SpaceXpanse Metaverse Simulator** with the help from various development tools /TBA/. <!-- - Partly closed source /for the game engine and game logic/ -->
 - Made with **Unreal Engine 5** <!-- and Vulcan -->
-- Sophisticated gameplay: Player versus Environment aka PvE /possible addition of PvP/, massive near-real economy, tactical combat and strategic skills development
+- Sophisticated gameplay: Player versus Environment, aka PvE /possible addition of PvP/, massive near-real economy, tactical combat and strategic skills development
 - In-game communication in real time /through **Metalog**/
 - Creation and customization of avatars <!-- - Voice-activated commands -->
 - NFTs for ownership of land, objects and goods